andwaredev/kiss-messenger/README.md

 ### Tech

-This project was built using [Node.js](https://nodejs.org/en/) and [Typescript](https://www.typescriptlang.org/), amongst other things.
+This project was built using [Node.js](https://nodejs.org/en/) and [Typescript](https://www.typescriptlang.org/), among other things.
 This list aims to capture major tools used in this project, and provide some resource(s) for learning more.

 - [Express](https://expressjs.com/)
   - Node.js minimalist web framework